therealhackmeehan/ubacktest/README.md

 ## /app

 The `app` subdirectory contains the bones of the app (frontend, backend, db).
+The frontend and backend is NOT in seprate frontend/ backend/ folders, and itstead is factored into each portion of the app.

 ## /test